 Never leave home without these key items that will keep you healthy while you’re on the road.

 For many, the holiday season means it’s time to hit the road to visit far-flung family and friends.
-Though reuniting with loved ones is wonderful, the long trips to get there can be exhausting, both physically and mentally.
+Though reuniting with loved ones is wonderful, the long trips can be exhausting, both physically and mentally.
 While you’re away from home, your body is working twice as hard to cope with circumstances that are outside your daily routine, from dehydration and dietary changes to lack of sleep and stress.
 This can often result in catching a cold or coming down with something even worse.

 To stay healthy and fend off illnesses while traveling, let naturopathic medicine be your co-pilot.
 We asked several naturopathic experts to explain why travel often makes us sick, reveal how to avoid catching a bug, and share the items that are always on the packing list for their holistic travel kit.